 There is an exception to this requirement, being that an individual trustee (or director, see below) can be absent from Australia for a continuous period of up to 2 years, and still not jeopardise the fund’s complying status.
 To start the 2 year period again, the person must return to Australia for at least 28 days.

 If you have a company trustee for your SMSF:

 If the trustee of your fund is an Australian incorporated company, then the company will be resident of Australia irrespective of where you are located.
 However, this alone will not get you over the line.
 If you (i.e. you personally) are still directing the company as to how to make particular strategic and high-level decisions for your fund, then ‘central management and control’ of the fund will be seen to be exercised where you are located, i.e. outside Australia, and your fund will be non-complying.

-If you have a company trustee, and intend on becoming a non-resident, then you should appoint an enduring attorney, who will remain resident, to act as a director of the company in your place, with the appropriate authority to make the strategic and high-level decisions for your fund.
-(This authority is included in the appointment and in the super fund’s deed.)
-The company, through its resident director(s) can then continue to exercise central management and control in Australia.
+If you have a company trustee, and intend on becoming a non-resident, then you should appoint an enduring attorney to act as a director of the company in your place, with the appropriate authority to make the strategic and high-level decisions for your fund.
+This authority is included in the appointment and in the super fund’s deed.
+The company, through its resident director(s) can then continue to exercise central management and control in Australia, satisfying this test.

 3. Your fund must satisfy the ‘active member’ requirement

 Your fund must also satisfy one of the two following criteria: